What is an Invoice Payment? A Guide to Paying Vendors

 1. Invoice Capture

 First, the invoice is received.
-It may come via snail mail as hard copy, or it may be faxed or attached to an email.
+It may come via snail mail as a hard copy, or it may be faxed or attached to an email.
 It may also be received via a website portal.
 Once received, it must be entered into the AP system.
 This may be done manually by typing in the details, or some platforms with invoice capture capabilities automatically capture and code invoices from the scanned image.

 2. Invoice Approval